tcpalmer/nina-scheduler/target-management/index.md

 * At least one of its Targets is active/enabled.

 Note that projects will show as active/enabled but not be scheduled if the project belongs to a NINA profile that isn't currently active.

+### Orphaned Items

+If you delete a NINA profile that had Projects or Exposure Templates attached to it, then they become _orphaned_.
+If so, you will see an item in the Profiles list named 'ORPHANED'.
+If you select it, you'll be presented with a list of impacted items and can choose to either move or delete each one.